 IRS audit rates are rising dramatically for all types of taxpayers.
 Within the past few years, the IRS audit rate for individual taxpayers has risen more than 25%; for high-income taxpayers, it has doubled.
 The IRS is currently in the process of randomly selecting and dissecting more than 5,000 1120 S-corporation tax returns, seeking information that will help tighten its grip on small business taxpayers in the years to come.
 It is not a time to be taking chances.

 IRS audits generally fall into one of the following three categories:

 - Correspondence Audits

 Typically, the audit process begins when you receive a letter stating that your tax return has been selected for an examination.
-This does not mean that the IRS is accusing you of lying, cheating on your tax return, or engaging in any other wrongdoing.
-However, the goal of the IRS audit process is to increase the tax compliance and revenue collected by the government.
-The moment you receive notice of an examination is the right moment to seek legal counsel.
+This does not mean that the IRS is accusing you of lying, cheating on your tax return or engaging in any other wrongdoing.
+Rather, the goal of the IRS audit process is to increase overall tax compliance and revenue collected by the government, often by making examples.